Skye-XD/desktop-icons-ng/widgets/Sticky_Note/README.md

 - The Move button is active only while the note is pinned
 - Dragging the empty part of the top bar while pinned also starts a pinned window move
 - The final pinned position is reported back to the host and persisted in the widget instance state

+Moving while raised on the desktop:
+- Dragging the center of the top bar starts moving the widget without a visible handle
+- The top bar drag area is intentionally kept clear of the chrome buttons
+- This raised-container drag uses the widget helper's draggable-region API, not the pinned floating-window move API

 ## Editor